Editorial illustration for AI's New Challenge: Engineering Guardrails for Probabilistic Language Models

 Common Questions Answered

-Why is traditional software engineering insufficient for managing LLM reliability at scale?
+Why are traditional software engineering methods insufficient for managing large language models (LLMs)?